robyfirnandoyusuf/CTF-WriteUps/README.md

 # CTF Write-Ups !
-My writeups and walkthroughs from various CTFs,play with cR0ot Team.
+My writeups and walkthroughs from various CTFs,play with cR0ot Team, Hidup Seperti Larry and Jongko_JoyoBoyo.

 Open an issue if you have comments, notice errors, or have any "issues" with this content.